How to take care of ageing parents

 Understanding the finances involved in caring for your parents should be a crucial step in your plan.
 Whether your parents are looked after by you or someone else, there will be costs involved.

 Their living situation, food, medical costs, and more, will require budgeting consideration.
 You’ll need to evaluate what you and your parents can afford and compare it against what care they need.
 You might want to consider seeing a financial planner to better prepare for their care.

 If considering assistance from an in-home aged care provider the first step is to contact My Aged Care via their website or contact centre and arrange for the Aged Care Assessment Team (ACAT) to visit you and your parents at home.
 They will assess their needs and eligibility for government-funded services which can assist with the overall costs.
-You can find more information about how to do this here.

 Planning ahead for this will help ensure they will continue receiving the care they need.